beetbox/beets/docs/reference/pathformat.rst

   option.
 * ``%aunique{identifiers,disambiguators,brackets}``: Provides a unique string
   to disambiguate similar albums in the database.
 See :ref:`aunique`, below.
+* ``%sunique{identifiers,disambiguators,brackets}``: Provides a unique string
+  to disambiguate similar singletons in the database.
+See :ref:`sunique`, below.
 * ``%time{date_time,format}``: Return the date and time in any format accepted by `strftime`_.
 For example, to get the year some music was added to your library, use ``%time{$added,%Y}``.